 The model of a timing variable used here is that on the deuce court only the serve hit on the previous deuce court point affects the payoff matrix for the current point.
 The same would be true of ad court points, so deuce court points would not affect ad court points and vice versa.
-Additionally, the timing effect disappears between games-the last point of the previous service game does not affect the first point of the next service game.12
+Additionally, the timing effect disappears between games-the last point of the previous service game does not affect the first point of the next service game.

 The timing effect is incorporated into the point game by introducing a variable based on whether the previous serve was hit to the left or the right.
-Since players "lose their timing" of the opponent's serve between games, the model without the timing variable is a sufficient description of the first points of any game.13 I assume that if the serve on the current point is hit to the left, for the next point the timing variable affects only the returner's chance to win the point if the serve is again hit to the left.
-The
+Since players "lose their timing" of the opponent's serve between games, the model without the timing variable is a sufficient description of the first points of any game.
+I assume that if the serve on the current point is hit to the left, for the next point the timing variable affects only the returner's chance to win the point if the serve is again hit to the left.
+The magnitude of timing variable should be relatively small-specifically, the mixed strategy equilibrium conditions must still hold when the timing variable is included.

-11 See the appendix for proofs of these assertions.
+&lt;sup>11 See the appendix for proofs of these assertions.

-12 Given that a player usually goes at least three or four minutes between the end of one of his service games and the start of his next service game it makes sense that an effect that only lasts for a single point within the game should not carry over during this time period.
+&lt;sup>12 Given that a player usually goes at least three or four minutes between the end of one of his service games and the start of his next service game it makes sense that an effect that only lasts for a single point within the game should not carry over during this time period.

-13 "First point" is used to describe the first point played on the deuce court as well as the first point played on the ad court in each service game.
+&lt;sup>13 "First point" is used to describe the first point played on the deuce court as well as the first point played on the ad court in each service game.
 Thus, the first two points of each service game are called "first points" in this model.